jumpinjeffflash/logistics/README.md

 # logistics
-Streamlit dashboard that profiles logistics companies
+This is a Streamlit dashboard that profiles logistics companies